 Brushing Long-Haired Cats

-- Persistent scratching
+- Constant scratching

-- Excessive licking and grooming
+- Excessive licking and grooming of the fur

-- Biting at the skin and coat
+- Biting at the skin and fur

-- Swelling under the skin
+- Swelling or warm spots under the skin